nbrest/kamehouse/installation-apache.md

   sudo cp -v -f -r local-setup/apache/lin/conf to /var/apache2/conf sudo cp -v -f -r local-setup/apache/lin/sites-available to /var/apache2/sites-available
   ```
   - Load all the modules that are in `local-setup/apache/lin/mods-required` with `a2enmod` command.
-Exaple `a2enmod proxy_http`
+Example `a2enmod proxy_http`

 #### Create symlinks